top of page

 Disposables:

-Can I use one-size fits all on a newborn?
+Can I use one-size fits most (OSFM) on a newborn?

-It depends entirely on the brand but the vast majority of one-size-fits-all will not fit a newborn baby.
-One-size nappies tend to fit from about 5kgs so unless you have a very large baby, you'll need an alternative.
+It depends entirely on the brand but the vast majority of one-size-fits-most (OSFM) will not fit a newborn baby.
+One-size nappies tend to fit from about 5kgs (bear in mind they will be on the bulkier side until around 7kg or so) so unless you have a very large baby, you'll need an alternative.
 That's where newborn nappies are useful.

 How long will I use newborn nappies for?

-Most newborn nappies can last up until 7kgs which is usually around 4months.
-Again, it depends on brand though.
-Some newborn nappies will no longer fit from about 3 months.
+Some newborn nappies can last up until 8/9kgs which is usually around 5- 6 months.
+Again, it depends on brand and style though.
+Some newborn nappies will no longer fit from about 2 months.
 Remember that if you choose prefolds or flats, you will still be able to use them as boosters later on.
 Newborn nappies also have quite high resale value so you can usually make some of your money back.

 bottom of page